Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Methodology

 \section{Methodology}

 We now describe our approach more formally.
 There are several key points of divergence from existing IRT-based models such as \cite{pscl}.
-The first is our pre-analysis coding of the constraint matrix, described earlier.
-That coding entails conversion of the data to a series of binary (yes/no) choices, followed by assignment of a $1, -1$, $0$, or \texttt{NA} for each choice-latent dimension pair.
-Each assignment is based on whether or not the theoretically defined latent dimension positively, negatively, or doesn't predict at all the value of that choice.
-The second point of divergence is that identification in our model is accomplished via our constraint matrix, as we will describe.
-In contrast, typically multi-dimensional ideal-point-estimation models require for identification purposes some exogenous information relating to the data units, usually the ideal points of several data units.
-The third point of divergence is that we allow the latent dimensions in our model to covary.
-IRT models typically constrain the latent dimensions to be independent; yet, researchers often have theoretical reasons to believe that the underlying latent dimensions of interest are correlated.
-Forcing independence introduces a fundamental disconnect between theory, data, and model that our approach avoids.
+The first is our pre-analysis coding of the constraints, described earlier.
+That coding entails conversion of the data to a series of binary (yes/no) items, followed by assignment of a $1, -1$, $0$, or \texttt{NA} for each item-latent dimension pair.
+Each assignment is based on whether or not the theoretically defined latent dimension positively, negatively, or doesn't predict at all the value of that item.
+The second point of divergence is that identification in our model is accomplished via our constraints, as we will describe.
+In contrast, typically multi-dimensional ideal-point-estimation models require for identification purposes some exogenous information relating to the units in the data, usually the ideal points of several units.
+The third point of divergence is that we explicitly model the covariance of the latent dimensions in our model.
+IRT models typically assume independent priors for the the latent dimensions and do not model their covariance; yet, researchers often have theoretical reasons to believe that the underlying latent dimensions of interest are correlated.
+By modeling covariance, we allow for closer connections between theory, data, and model.

-Formally, begin by considering a set of $i = 1, \dots, N$ data units each responding to $k=1, \dots, K$ binary (e.g., yes/no) choices.
-Let $y_{ik}\in\{0,1\}$ denote unit $i$'s response to choice $k$, and $\bY \in \{0, 1\}^{N\times K}$ be a binary matrix in which row $i$ is unit $i$'s set of responses to all choices, and column $k$ is the vector of all units' responses to choice $k$, so that each entry corresponds to $y_{ik}$ as just defined.
-We would like to model data units' responses to choices as a function of values along $j=1,\dots,d$ latent dimensions, denoted for unit $i$ by the vector $\btheta_i$.
+Formally, begin by considering a set of $i = 1, \dots, N$ units each responding to $k=1, \dots, K$ binary (e.g., yes/no) items.
+Let $y_{ik}\in\{0,1\}$ denote unit $i$'s response to item $k$, and $\bY \in \{0, 1\}^{N\times K}$ be a binary matrix in which row $i$ is unit $i$'s set of responses to all items, and column $k$ is the vector of all units' responses to item $k$, so that each entry corresponds to $y_{ik}$ as just defined.
+We would like to model units' responses to items as a function of values along $j=1,\dots,d$ latent dimensions, denoted for unit $i$ by the vector $\btheta_i$.
 We will also refer to each $\theta_{ji}$ as a factor $j$.
 We choose a 2-parameter model \citep{rasch1960} for this task, as it is commonly used in applied political science \citep[e.g.,][]{clinton2004, tahk2018}: